davenamin/nullmoon_blog/content/posts/bublepi/index.md

 Two weeks ago my friend introduced me to Micro Center.
 This has been both eye-opening and wallet-emptying.
 I now own several Raspberry Pi Zero W computers.
 I plan to use them reinvigorate the Churby project, among other things.
-As a warm-up, I managed to start **and complete** a _side-project_ to put a [Spotify Connect](https://www.spotify.com/us/connect/) client in my bedroom.
-Meet _buble_.
+As a warm-up, I managed to start (and complete!) a _side-project_ to put a [Spotify Connect](https://www.spotify.com/us/connect/) client in my bedroom.
+Meet **buble**:

+{{<img buble_front>}}a Raspberry Pi Zero W{{</img>}}
+{{<img buble_back>}}a PCM5102 I2S Board{{</img>}}

 It still looks like Frankenstein's project, but it works well and so far has been rock solid.
 I might 3D print an enclosure for it at some point.

-{{<img buble_front>}}a Raspberry Pi Zero W{{</img>}}
-{{<img buble_back>}}a PCM5102 I2S Board{{</img>}}

 This project was still a fair bit outside of my comfort zone.
 The whole thing is enabled by